CADLabs/ethereum-economic-model/docs/model_specification/mathematical_specification.md

 # Mathematical Model Specification
 [![hackmd-github-sync-badge](https://hackmd.io/wHM-t557Tp2BH1gItdRvFA/badge)](https://hackmd.io/wHM-t557Tp2BH1gItdRvFA)

-This document was formatted using Markdown and LaTeX to be rendered in HackMD, for the best viewing experience see https://hackmd.io/@CADLabs/ryLrPm2T_
+Mathematical Model Specification for the [CADLabs Ethereum Economic Model](https://github.com/CADLabs/ethereum-economic-model/releases/tag/v1.0.0) version v1.0.0.

 :warning: While the implemented model reflects the official Ethereum [Altair](https://github.com/ethereum/eth2.0-specs#altair) spec updates in the [Blue Loop / v1.1.0-alpha.7](https://github.com/ethereum/eth2.0-specs/releases/tag/v1.1.0-alpha.7) release, this Mathematical Model Specification is still being updated.

+:warning: If you are not viewing this document in HackMD, it was formatted using Markdown and LaTeX to be rendered in HackMD.
+For the best viewing experience see https://hackmd.io/@CADLabs/ryLrPm2T_

 ## Overview